Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

 This one in Trang, while not being the biggest in the country, has all the elements you’d find in some of the most esteemed temples.

-It won’t take long to explore, but you can easily spend 20 minutes wandering around, checking out the pagoda, and if you’re lucky you might even have the chance to chat to a monk.
+It won’t take long to explore, but you can easily spend 20 minutes wandering around, checking out the pagoda, and if you’re lucky you might even have the chance to chat with a monk.

 Trang Christian Church